Useful Planning Links

 - PilgrimageTraveler.com – Extensive notes, maps and photos from many of the ways in Spain in Portugal.

 - Eroski – Information and reviews of the many different routes and accommodation (In Spanish).
+A great resource and one I use when I walk the Camino Francés.

 - Forwalk.org – A website to help pilgrims along their Camino de Santiago